werkplaatsenpabobreda/hxserial/README.md

 For reading, you first check the number of bytes arrived by calling `available()`.
 If the amount of bytes you needed is enough, call `readByte()` to get a single byte as `Int` or call `readBytes()` to get multiple bytes as `String`.

 ## change log

+### version 0.1.3

+Changes libraryname to an all lowercase to fix library not loading.

 ### version 0.1.2